-The TCW is the state’s primary website to view all past state championship results, national results, state statistics, All-American teams, high school pre-season reviews, 24/7 forum use, and much more.
-More importantly, TCW compiles the most accurate and reliable rankings in the Golden State.
-These rankings have been tested, proven, and are the primary source for each of the established national ranking groups representing Amateur Wrestling News, Wrestling USA Magazine, WIN Magazine, and InterMat respectively.
+Fast forward to the 2018-’19 season, the TCW is where the avid wrestling fans view day-to-day stories, biographies, question & answer articles, all past high school and junior college state championship results, national results, state statistics, All-American teams, high school pre-season reviews, a 24/7 forum that has become a major hub in California to discuss current events, and so much more.
+In addition, TCW staff member Michael Cho compiles the most accurate and reliable rankings in the Golden State.
+These rankings have been tested, proven, and are the primary source for each of the established national ranking groups representing Wrestling USA Magazine, Amateur Wrestling News, FLO, WIN Magazine, and InterMat, respectively.
+Moreover, the TCW has expanded its voice to other social media outlets such as Twitter and Facebook.
+With the exception of the use of advertisements, the TCW offers free access to its site for all to view.

-BILL GRANT has been involved with the sport of wrestling for over 50 years.
-He began his career on the mat at Cubberley High School in Palo Alto and competed for San Francisco State, earning a Far Western Conference title, as well as two trips to the NCAA Division II Championships in 1967 and ’68 respectively.
-His coaching tenure began in 1971 at Pacifica High School in Pittsburg, CA and in 1976 he led Oakland High School in the Oakland City Section to a 4th Place team finish at the CIF State Championships, producing 4 medalist in the process.
+BILL GRANT has been involved with the sport of wrestling for approximately 60 years.
+He began his mat career at Cubberley High School in Palo Alto and competed for San Francisco State, earning a Far Western Conference title, as well as two trips to the NCAA Division II Championships in 1967 and ’68 respectively.
+His coaching tenure began in 1971 at Pacifica High School in Pittsburg, CA and in 1976 he led Oakland High School in the city section to a 4th Place team finish at the CIF State Championships, producing 4 medalist in the process.
 To date, no other Oakland school has achieved this feat.
-After a short stint at Roseburg High School in Oregon, where his team was the 1977 Southern Oregon Conference Champions, he took the helm at Monterey High School in the Central Coast Section (CCS) in 1978 and for the next 27 years his teams earned an CCS title in 1982 and produced 38 section medalist and 4 CIF State placers.
+After a short stint at Roseburg High School in Oregon, where his team was the 1977 Southern Oregon Conference Champions, he took the helm at Monterey High School in the Central Coast Section (CCS) in 1978 and for the next 27 years his teams earned a CCS title in 1982 and produced 38 section medalist and 4 CIF State placers.
 Currently, Bill coaches at Pacific Grove High School.
 More importantly, he has been among the top promoters of wrestling in the Golden State and abroad.
 In 1974, he founded the Northern California Wrestler Newsletter, which shortly thereafter became what we know today as The California Wrestler Newsletter.
-In addition, Bill has run the Monterey Coaches Clinic of Champions since the late 1970s, which for the past several decades has been rated among the top wrestling clinics in the country.
-Serving on numerous executive committees and Board of Director groups, Bill also earned several Coach-of-the-Year awards and was inducted to the California Wrestling Hall-of-Fame in 2004 and National Wrestling Hall-of-Fame, California Chapter in 2015.
+In addition, Bill has run the Monterey Coaches Clinic of Champions since the late 1970s, which for the past four decades has been rated among the top wrestling clinics in the country.
+Serving on numerous executive committees and Board of Director groups, Bill also earned several Coach-of-the-Year awards, 1996 WUSA Person-of-the-Year, and was inducted to the California Wrestling Hall-of-Fame in 2004 and the National Wrestling Hall-of-Fame, California Chapter in 2015.

-Bill’s responsibilities includes compiling section and state rankings, as well as managing TCW advertisements.
+Bill’s responsibilities include managing TCW advertisements.
 In addition, he is contributing editor for Wrestling USA Magazine and CIF State program.
-Bill is the founder of the TCW, which was established in 1974.
+Married with one son, Bill resides in Pacific Grove, Ca and is a retired teacher with 35 years of teaching service.

 Contact Bill: firstname.lastname@example.org

-Al’s responsibilities include being the TCW webmaster, historian, statistician, and contributing editor for Wrestling USA Magazine, Amateur Wrestling News, InterMat, FLO, and the CIF State program.
+Al’s responsibilities include being the TCW Webmaster, historian, statistician, writes special interest stories, and contributing editor for Wrestling USA Magazine, Amateur Wrestling News, InterMat, FLO, SportStars Magazine, and the CIF State Championships wrestling program.

 Contact Al: email@example.com